jdeal/qim/README.md

 };
 ```

 Yuck.
 That is ugly.
-Our relatively simple requirements ballooned into quite a bit of code.
-Lots of references to
-things we don't really care about.
+Lots of references to things we don't really care about.
 Okay, hopefully nobody writes code like that.
 Let's use lodash-fp to clean that up.

 ```js
 import fp from 'lodash/fp';